tclement0922/inter-font-pack-op/README.md

-# Inter Font Pack
+# Inter Font Pack for OnePlus devices

-This is a Magisk module that replaces Android's system fonts with:
+This is a Magisk module that replaces Oxygen OS's system fonts with:

 - [Inter](https://github.com/rsms/inter) for most text
 - [Fira Code](https://github.com/tonsky/FiraCode) for monospace text